 Funan is the name given by the Chinese to the Indianised kingdom that ruled the region centered around the Mekong Delta from the first century CE.
 We don’t know what the locals called their kingdom, but there is some evidence to suggest that they called it Suvarna Bhoomi (Land of Gold).
 It is probable that suvarna became funan when it was translated into Chinese.

-Although the Cambodia was referred as a single kingdom in the Chinese texts, according to experts, it was a actually a collection of small kingdoms – more like the Greek city-sates- who fought among themselves.
+Although Cambodia was referred to as a single kingdom in the Chinese texts, according to experts, it was an actually a collection of small kingdoms – more like the Greek city-states- who fought among themselves.
 There was no centralized power structure that controlled the kingdoms.
 The rise of the Khmer Empire changed all that.

-It is believed that King Jayavarman II spent his early years in Java with the Shylendras, who were Buddhists, and got first hand experience of their governance and learn’t about their religion and culture.
+It is believed that King Jayavarman II spent his early years in Java with the Shylendras, who were Buddhists, and got the first-hand experience of their governance and learned about their religion and culture.